Psalms For Life

 God’s lavish love

-In some Christian traditions, an angry, vindictive God is just waiting for us to mess up before he pulls the rug out from under us.
+In some Christian traditions, an angry, vindictive God is just waiting for you to mess up before he pulls the rug out from under you.
 David here offers the perfect antidote to such a parody of biblical truth.

 A David psalm.